Exploring the Impact of Large Language Models on Recommender Systems: An Extensive Review: Background and Related Work

 \subsection{Large Language Models (LLMs)}

-LLMs, such as BERT, GPT, Text-To-Text Transfer Transformer (T5)~\cite{raffel}, and Llama, are versatile in NLP.
+LLMs, such as Llama \cite{touvron2023llama}, GPT ~\cite{radford2018improving}, T5~\cite{raffel}, etc., are versatile in NLP.
 BERT is an encoder-only model with bidirectional attention, GPT employs a transformer decoder for one-directional processing, and T5 transforms NLP problems into text generation tasks.
-Recent LLMs like GPT-3~\cite{brown}, Language Model for Dialogue Applications(LaMDA)~\cite{thoppilan}, Pathways Language Model (PaLM)~\cite{chowdhery}, and Vicuna excel in understanding human-like textual knowledge, employing In-Context Learning (ICL)~\cite{dong2023survey} for context-based responses.
+Recent LLMs like GPT-3~\cite{brown}, Language Model for Dialogue Applications (LaMDA)~\cite{thoppilan}, Pathways Language Model (PaLM)~\cite{chowdhery}, and Vicuna excel in understanding human-like textual knowledge, employing In-Context Learning (ICL)~\cite{dong2023survey} for context-based responses.